fivethreeo/cmsplugin-blog/docs/index.rst

     3. Sync the database. ::

             python manage.py syncdb

-            # or if sout is installed
+            # or if south is installed
             python manage.py syncdb --all
             python manage.py migrate --fake